cfal/tobaru/README.md

         // allow any alpn protocol, or to skip ALPN negotiation.
         "alpn_protocols": ["http/1.1"]
       },
-      "allowlist": [ "1.2.3.4" ]
+      "allowlist": [ "0.0.0.0/0" ]
     },
-    // target 2: clients from ip 12.34.0.0 asking for SNI example.com and any other ALPN protocol,
+    // target 3: TLS clients from ip 1.2.3.4 asking for SNI example.com and any other
-    // or no ALPN negotiation, will get forwarded here.
+    // ALPN protocol, or no ALPN negotiation, will be forwarded here.
     {
       "address": "127.0.0.1:3001",
       "serverTls": {